mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Returns true if the WebViewer can go forward in the history list.

 {:id="WebViewer.ClearCaches" class="method"} <i/> ClearCaches()
-: Clear WebView caches.
+: Clear the internal webview cache, both ram and disk.
+This is useful when using the `WebViewer` to poll a page that may not be sending appropriate cache control headers.

 {:id="WebViewer.ClearLocations" class="method"} <i/> ClearLocations()
-: Clear stored location permissions.
+: Clear Stored Location permissions.
+When the geolocation API is used in the `WebViewer`, the end user is prompted on a per URL basis for whether or not permission should be granted to access their location.
+This function clears this information for all locations.

+  As the permissions interface is not available on phones older then Eclair, this function is a no-op on older phones.

 {:id="WebViewer.GoBack" class="method"} <i/> GoBack()
 : Go back to the previous page in the history list.
 Does nothing if there is no previous page.

 {:id="WebViewer.GoForward" class="method"} <i/> GoForward()
 : Go forward to the next page in the history list.
 Does nothing if there is no next page.

 {:id="WebViewer.GoHome" class="method"} <i/> GoHome()
-: Loads the home URL page.
-This happens automatically when the home URL is changed.
+: Loads the  page from the home URL.
+This happens automatically when home URL is changed.

 {:id="WebViewer.GoToUrl" class="method"} <i/> GoToUrl(*url*{:.text})
 : Load the page at the given URL.